EasyCorp/EasyAdminBundle/Resources/doc/9-advanced-techniques.md

 Improving Backend Performance
 -----------------------------

-EasyAdmin does an intense use of Doctrine metadata instrospection to generate the backend on the fly without generating any file or resource.
+EasyAdmin does an intense use of Doctrine metadata introspection to generate the backend on the fly without generating any file or resource.
 For complex backends, this process can add a noticeable performance overhead.